uncefact/project-vckit/README.md

 # project-vckit
-A reference implementation of a verifiable credentials platform for cross border trade digitisation
+A reference implementation of a verifiable credentials platform for digital trade and traceability